Trump allies craft plans to give him unprecedented power if he wins the White House

 Much of the work is happening behind the scenes, but it involves some high-profile Trump leaders working together and on parallel routes.

-Paul Dans, a former Trump administration official, is director of the 2025 Presidential Transition Project, the conservative think tank organizing dozens of partners who have joined the effort to build this government-in- waiting.
+Paul Dans, a former Trump administration official, is director of the 2025 Presidential Transition Project, a conservative think tank organizing dozens of partners who have joined the effort to build this government in waiting.

 Brooke Rollins, Trump's former domestic policy chief, leads the America First Policy Institute, which is working on a similar effort, called Pathway to 2025.

-They share the belief that too many federal workers at executive branch agencies, who they call the administrative state or deep state - have become a "fourth branch of government," and have turned into a roadblock for any conservative change.
+They share the belief that too many federal workers at executive branch agencies, whom they call the administrative state or deep state, have become a "fourth branch of government" and have turned into a roadblock for any conservative change.

 "We are a clarion call for conservatives," Dans explained.
 "We want to demystify Washington.
 We want to break it open and let the rest of America come in."